nixworks/public/news/2009/07/15/index.md

 ##### China
 ### [ China's foreign exchange reserves have reached a record of US$ 2.13 trillion, which is more than twice the size of Japan's&mdash;the second-biggest holder. ](/news/2009/07/15/china-s-foreign-exchange-reserves-have-reached-a-record-of-us-2-13-trillion-which-is-more-than-twice-the-size-of-japan-s-mdash-the-second.md)
-_Context: foreign exchange reserves, $, China, Japan_
+_Context: $, China, Japan, foreign exchange reserves_

 ##### China
 ### [ China urges its citizens in Algeria to "take extra care" after reports circulate of a militant group's plans to avenge recent deaths of Muslim Uyghurs. ](/news/2009/07/15/china-urges-its-citizens-in-algeria-to-take-extra-care-after-reports-circulate-of-a-militant-group-s-plans-to-avenge-recent-deaths-of-mus.md)
-_Context: Algeria, China, Uyghur_
+_Context: China, Algeria, Uyghur_

 ##### Maria del Carmen Bousada de Lara
 ### [ Maria del Carmen Bousada de Lara, the world's oldest new mother, is announced to have died of cancer aged 69, three years after giving birth. ](/news/2009/07/15/maria-del-carmen-bousada-de-lara-the-world-s-oldest-new-mother-is-announced-to-have-died-of-cancer-aged-69-three-years-after-giving-birt.md)
-_Context: cancer, Maria del Carmen Bousada de Lara_
+_Context: Maria del Carmen Bousada de Lara, cancer_

 ##### Suicide attack
 ### [ Six people, including two traffic police, are killed and sixteen people are injured in a suicide attack in Anbar, Iraq. ](/news/2009/07/15/six-people-including-two-traffic-police-are-killed-and-sixteen-people-are-injured-in-a-suicide-attack-in-anbar-iraq.md)